 - At certain points, the copper wires are (or were) touching each other.

-- NOTE: the IAT sensor wires are the one labeled with the letters D and E in the image viewer.
+- NOTE: the IAT sensor wires are the one labeled with the numbers 4 and 5 in the image viewer.

 Let's interpret your test results: